Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Score Entropy Discrete Diffusion Models

-To scale to GPT-2 experiments (where $d=1024$, $n=50257$, and the batch size is $64$ per GPU), there are some practical consequences that render most $Q$ unusable.
-In particular, one is not able to store all edge weights $Q_t(i, j)$ (since this takes around $20$ GB of GPU memory and is extremely slow to access) used to compute $\mathcal{L}_{\rm DWDSE}$.
-Furthermore, one must be able to compute the columns $\exp(\overline{\sigma}(t) \cdot Q)$ to get the transition ratios, but again one can't directly store all of them in memory.
+There are some practical consequences that render most $Q^{\rm tok}$ unusable for large scale experiments (e.g. for GPT-2 tasks, $n=50257$).
+In particular, one is not able to store all edge weights $Q_{\rm tok}(i, j)$ since this takes around $20$ GB of GPU memory and is extremely slow to access.
+Furthermore, one must be able to compute the columns $\exp(\overline{\sigma}(t) \cdot Q^{\rm tok})$ to get the transition ratios, but this must avoid matrix-matrix multiplication again can't be stored in memory.

-We use two standard matrices with special structures that sidestep the above issues.
-They arise, respectively, from considering a fully connected graph structure and the MASK token used in models such as BERT \citep{Devlin2019BERTPO}:
+To sidestep these issues, we follow prior work \citep{Austin2021StructuredDD, Campbell2022ACT} and use two standard matrices with special structures.
+They arise, respectively, from considering a fully connected graph structure and from introducing a MASK absorbing state (similar to the BERT language modeling paradigm \citep{Devlin2019BERTPO}):

-Notably, with such a structured $Q$, one can compute all the values in $\mathcal{L}_{\rm DWDSE}$ quickly without much memory overhead.
-As such, our score entropy training iterations are about as quick and use a similar amount of memory as a standard autoregressive model training iteration.
+With such a structured $Q$, one can quickly and cheaply compute all values in $\mathcal{L}_{\rm DWDSE}$.
+As such, our training iteration is about as fast and uses a similar amount of memory as standard autoregressive training.
+In particular, our training algorithm is given in Algorithm \ref{alg:train}.